Easton Parks and Recreation Department posts activities | Easton Courier

 $109, Tuesday’s 4:15 to 5 p.m., ages 5-12.
 Through a combination of playful and calm movements, breath-work and stillness, build strength, balance, and concentration.
 Yoga is an alternative to tuning out using electronic devices.
 It will teach ways to tune in.

-- For middle school, breathwork, movement and stillness to de-stress, strengthen, and release — $109, Tuesdays, 3:30 to 4:15 p.m., ages 10-15.
+• For middle school, breathwork, movement and stillness to de-stress, strengthen, and release — $109, Tuesdays, 3:30 to 4:15 p.m., ages 10-15.
 Through movement and meditation, your middle schooler receive the physical, mental, and emotional support that is needed during the often-challenging tween/teen years.
 Yoga is an alternative to tuning out using electronic devices.
 It will teach ways to tune in.
+Take Bus# 9 after school from Helen Keller Middle School to the Easton Arts Center